JohnBatmanMySlinky/PBRJ/README.md

 - macro to do function call counting

 # TODO's
-- what if we removed shape and made it TRIANGLES ONLY?
-- get rid of strings in material and abstractbxdf to make them isbits - then we can use MVector for Vector{AbstractBxDFs}
-- `VolPathIntegratorv3` specular is fucky
-- Update `parse_obj_3dsmax_2011` to take in a vector of transforms.
-- IN THEORY SIMPLE VOL PATH V3 CAN HANDLE EMISSIVE MEDIUMS
 - visibility tester Tr needs to be updated
 - Revisit parameterization of abstract types.
 Primitive?
-- Function call counting macro - https://claude.ai/chat/df8e8429-eb0e-4058-971e-382ff6300be6
 - FunctionWrappers.jl
 - Refactor MaterialRegistry to use MaterialPool: https://claude.ai/chat/2009132e-080d-46ff-9330-bde0cd084006
 - use GLMakie as an image viewer to view renders as they progress